 Located in the picturesque Hunterdon County, Voorhees State Park is home to seven trails for hiking, walking, and biking.
 Camping, fishing, hunting, and a playground area are some activities families can enjoy at the park.

 251 County Road Route 513, Glen Gardner, NJ 08826

 Princeton Battlefield State Park

 For the history buffs in your family, a stone patio signifies the grave of 21 British and 15 American soldiers who died during the Battle of Princeton.
 Alfred Noyes wrote a poem about the site known as the “fiercest fight of its size.”

 Washington Crossing State Park

 On Christmas Day in 1776, General George Washington and the Continental Army landed on the spot now known as Washington Crossing State Park during the American Revolution.
-There is a museum in the Park commemorating that fateful day so long ago, and a theater boasts live plays and musicals.
+There is a museum commemorating that fateful day so long ago and a theater with live plays and musicals.

 355 Washington Crossing-Pennington Rd, Titusville, NJ 08560

 Cheesequake State Park